PREPARE FOR T.E.A. WITH 1:1 ZOOM LESSONS £220 GBP

 You will be asked a series of questions related to your role in aviation, and

-show you understand the questions by responding to them directly and fully.
+answers – show you understand the questions by responding to them

-questions about the topic “Aviation Communication”.
-This part of the test will
+some questions about the topic “Aviation Communication”.
+This part of the

-always ask you about some specific, routine aspect of your job or role in
+test will always ask you about some specific, routine aspect of your job or

 PART 2 – INTERACTIVE COMMUNICATION